HazyResearch/deepdive/examples/spouse/README.md

 The high-level steps we'll follow are:

-1. **_Inputs_: Loading Data, Candidate & Feature Extraction** First, we'll extract a set of _candidate_ relation mentions, and a sparse _feature_ representation of each.
+1. **Data processing.** First, we'll load the raw corpus, add NLP markups, extract a set of _candidate_ relation mentions, and a sparse _feature_ representation of each.

-2. **_Labels_: Distant Supervision** Next, we'll use various strategies to provide _supervision_ for our dataset, so that we can use machine learning to learn the weights of a model.
+2. **Distant supervision with data & rules.** Next, we'll use various strategies to provide _supervision_ for our dataset, so that we can use machine learning to learn the weights of a model.

-3. **_Learning & Inference_: Model Specification** Then, we'll specify the high-level configuration of our _model_.
+3. **Learning & inference: model specification.** Then, we'll specify the high-level configuration of our _model_.

-4. **_Labeling, Error Analysis & Debugging_** Finally, we'll show how to use DeepDive's labeling, error analysis and debugging tools.
+4. **Error analysis & debugging.** Finally, we'll show how to use DeepDive's labeling, error analysis and debugging tools.

 *_Note the distinction between extraction of facts and mentions of facts.
 In this tutorial, we do the latter, however DeepDive supports further downstream methods for tackling the former task in a principled manner._